crizzy9/.dotfiles/README.md

 LSPs and mason config
-> TODO: Java language server also not working - https://github.com/georgewfraser/java-language-server/issues/273 - because of company level nexus artifactory
+> TODO: Java language server also not working - https://github.com/georgewfraser/java-language-server/issues/273 - because of company level nexus artifactory for LSP configure with node, public npm registry along with private for LSP configure with java (java lanuage server), update `~/.m2/settings.xml` and remove private artifactory mirror - also only works with Java 18+

 LSPs/Linters to use
 1. Python - Pyright